DevAbabil/react-siteviews/README.md

 > ## Note :
 >
-> If you use `visited` or `getData` props. then you shuld make your own component memoized first.
+> If you use `visited` or `getData` props. then you should make your own component memoized first.
 Otherwise you might get unexpected rerender from `SiteViews` Component. because when you use those props in `SiteViews` component, its enternally called after complete some operation.
 Which is reson for rerendering of `SiteViews`.
-So if you prevent this unexected behavior, Here is the simple solution that you can follow.
+So if you prevent this unexpected behavior, Here is the simple solution that you can follow.

 ```jsx
 import { memo } from "react";